 One of the more significant labor-force developments of the past quarter century has been the rising participation rate of older Americans.
 In 1985, less than two-fifths of people age 50 and older were either working or looking for work.
-By 2019, that figure was nearly half of that age group or almost 55 million people.
-Older workers now make up over 33 percent of the total U.S. workforce age 16 and older.
+By 2019, that figure had risen to nearly half of that age group or almost 55 million people.
+Subsequently, the COVID-19 pandemic reduced the size of the 50 and older workforce to 53.7 million., However, workers age 50 and older still made up over 33 percent of the total U.S. workforce age 16 and older in 2022.

 It is important for older workers to have the option to work beyond the traditional retirement age.
 Longer work lives contribute not only to current financial well-being but also to economic security in retirement.

 Job creation and employment growth in the U.S. must be viewed within the context of a global economy and the increasing automation of tasks.
 Many jobs are easily exportable, with technology enabling workers in many occupations to be located anywhere.
 In addition, many jobs and tasks can be automated.
 U.S. policy must recognize and shape our country’s responses to these practices.
-Policy must support investments to increase human capital, create jobs that will pay a living wage to workers in the U.S., and prepare workers for the new types of jobs that will emerge.
+Investments could increase human capital, create jobs that pay a living wage to workers in the U.S., and prepare workers for the new categories of jobs that will emerge.

-Lack of flexible work arrangements can be a barrier to continued employment by older workers.
+A lack of flexible work arrangements can be a hindrance to older workers’ continued employment.
 Many need to combine paid work with caregiving responsibilities and often face discrimination as a result of those responsibilities.

 Older workers need access to high-quality job search services and job training.
 Lifelong training and retraining opportunities can help to ensure that they remain competitive in a rapidly changing work environment.